AdamFcode/nwo-quiz/README.md

 * As a user, I want to be informed of how many questions I got correct.

 ## Colour Palette
 A simple palette was decided upon after reviewing the aesthetic of the nWo.
-Generally presented as black and white, the aesthetic was icnoic throughout the 90's and had a massive influence over wider pop culture in America at that time.
+Generally presented as black and white, the aesthetic was iconic throughout the 90's and had a massive influence over wider pop culture in America at that time.
 Red was then selected as a colour to indicate user interactions, a nod to the red ring-gear worn by the Wolfpac, the most popular sub-section of the nWo in WCW.

 ### Selected Colour Palette:
 ![Colour Palette](assets/readme-images/colour-pal.webp)